 One has to wonder why does this School Board have a Medical Advisory Committee if they do not follow their advice.

 The union objects to the repeated suggestion that the extension of the School Board mask policy was because of a Memorandum of Understanding that was negotiated and signed by both CTA and the District.
 The MOU was repeatedly referred to as the “CTA” or the “union’s” MOU.
 Here’s a chronological list of the OCPS mask policy developments:

-The District too often implies that CTA is responsible for policies and mandates that they unilaterally created or collaboratively negotiated and signed off on with the Union!
+The District too often implies that CTA is responsible for policies and mandates that they the District created or collaboratively negotiated and signed off on with the Union!